Alisa-Modeste/Darnedest-Things/README.md

 Darnedest Things
 ====================

 This app is live at [Darnedest Things](http://www.darnedestthings.com).
-It is a Quora clone (the question and answer site).
+It is inspired by Quora (the question and answer site).

 ##Users can